svwatson13/Project-1/README.md

 ### Cookbook
 - Create recipe which provisions the environment sufficient to run the application
 - Use this provisioned environment as a slave node on jenkins

+### Finished product
+- CI pipeline from dev
+- AMI of production environment